hejny/webgpt/assets/ai/wallpaper/gallery/Pavol_Hejn_a_black_and_white_outline_of_an_astronaut_exploring__6cd3eee4-47af-4316-b49e-3e9982df2b24-0_1.content.md

 - "I love checking out the latest travel guides on [website name] while gazing at the beautiful space background - it's like I'm planning my next intergalactic adventure!" - [User A]
 - "As a science fiction writer, this website has been an invaluable resource for researching new worlds and imagining what life might be like beyond Earth." - [User B]
-- "The space background on this site is so captivating - it reminds me that there's a whole universe out there waiting to be explored." - [User C]
+- "The space background on this site is so Cap<wbr>ti<wbr>va<wbr>ting - it reminds me that there's a whole universe out there waiting to be explored." - [User C]

 ## Resources